HelenKing029/MarsRoverSDK/README.md

 **missionSol** - Returns every mission Sol number

-**totalPhotosGreaterThan** - If totalPhotos is greater than X, print list of sol mission numbers
+**totalPhotosGreaterThan** - Returns the sol missions that contain more than the set number of photos.

 ### Mars Rovers
 These are the Rovers you can choose from: